abajwa-hw/single-view-demo/README.md

 ls -la /usr/share/java/my*
 ```

-- Import data from MySQL to Hive ORC table using Sqoop (the fetch size is part of the workaround)
+- Import data from MySQL to Hive ORC table using Sqoop
 ```
-sqoop import --verbose --connect 'jdbc:mysql://localhost/people' --table persons --username root --hcatalog-table persons --hcatalog-storage-stanza "stored as orc" -m 1 --create-hcatalog-table --fetch-size -2147483648
+sqoop import --verbose --connect 'jdbc:mysql://localhost/people' --table persons --username root --hcatalog-table persons --hcatalog-storage-stanza "stored as orc" -m 1 --create-hcatalog-table
 ```
+Note: if importing large files you should also add the following argument: --fetch-size -2147483648

 - Now notice persons table created and has data

-- Open the table in Hive and click view file location and then on part-m-00000
 http://sandbox.hortonworks.com:8000/beeswax/table/default/persons

-- Notice the table is stored in ORC format
+- Notice the table is stored in ORC format by clicking view file location and then on part-m-00000
 http://sandbox.hortonworks.com:8000/filebrowser/view//apps/hive/warehouse/persons/part-m-00000

 - Compare the contents of sample_07 which is stored in text format